Article Overview: Best Things to Do at Capitol Reef National Park

 Restaurants & Food

-Food options are abound in the Capitol area with the charming town of Torrey, Utah located just outside of the park.
-My personal favorite is a surprisingly great pizza spot that is making my mouth water as I type called Slackers.
+Food options are limited but solid in the Capitol area with the charming town of Torrey, Utah located just outside of the park.
+My personal favorite is the Wild Rabbit Cafe which has delicious sandwiches and great coffee.

 Where to Stay